Giovanna-Rosseto/mini-utilities/README.md

 ## How to Use

-The script's functionality is centralized in the `PDFModifier` class.
-You can create an instance of this class with the desired parameters and then call either `modify_pdf()` for synchronous execution or `run_in_separate_process()` for non-blocking execution.
+The primary way to use the script is by creating an instance of the PDFModifier class and calling its modify_pdf() method.

 ### Parameters for `PDFModifier`